-- II.
-Epistome is well defined and usually very long. - A. Dorsal surface of carapace flat or weakly convex, defined by a marginal rim and the regions very often delimited by sharply-cut grooves.
-Rostrum composed of three teeth or lobes. - 1.
-Abdomen of male composed of six distinct segments.
-External maxillipeds completely close the buccal cavern. - B. Carapace wafer-like, regions not delimited by grooves.
+Key to the Japanese genera of Trymenosomidae.
+I. There is no epistome.
+The external maxillipeds are slender and incompletel close the buccal cavern, being almost in contact with the bases of the antennule ••• (Genus of South Africa and New Zealand.)
+II.
+Epistome is well defined and usually very long. , , , , , , , , , , , , , , , , , , , , orsal surface of carapace flat or weakly convex, defined by a marginal rim d the regions very often delimited by sharply-cut grooves.
+Rostrum comsed of three teeth or lobes.
+1. Abdomen of male composed of six distinct segments.
+External maxillipeds completely close the buccal cavern. i.
+Rostrum composed of three subequal and equidistant lobes Halicarcinus. ii.
+Of the three rostral lobes or teeth, the median one is by far the longest 2.
+Abdomen of male composed of four pieces, the third to fifth segments being fused together; external maxillipeds very slender and do not close the buccal cavern B. Carapace wafer-like, regions not delimited by grooves.
+Rostrum ternal maxillipeds completely close the buccal cavern. rapace wafer-like, regions not delimited by grooves.
 Rostrum simple.
-External maxillipeds completely close the buccal cavern.
+Exral maxillipeds completely close the buccal cavern.
 1. Rostrum triangular.
-Antennules separated by a mere ridge

-2. Rostrum truncate.
-Antennules separated by a more or less prominent septum.
+Antennules separated by a mere ridge '2.
+Rostrum truncate.
+Antennules separated by a more or less prominent septum Elamena.

-Elamena.